kubernetes-sigs/kubespray/docs/large-deployments.md

 * Tune network prefix sizes.
 Those are ``kube_network_node_prefix``, ``kube_service_addresses`` and ``kube_pods_subnet``.

-* Add calico-rr nodes if you are deploying with Calico or Canal.
-Nodes recover from host/network interruption much quicker with calico-rr.
-Note that calico-rr role must be on a host without kube_control_plane or kube-node role (but etcd role is okay).
+* Add calico_rr nodes if you are deploying with Calico or Canal.
+Nodes recover from host/network interruption much quicker with calico_rr.
+Note that calico_rr role must be on a host without kube_control_plane or kube_node role (but etcd role is okay).

 * Check out the